Skip to main content Skip to main navigation

 At Industry Skills Australia, we believe in a “people first” culture where a skilled workforce is about better jobs, increased productivity and creating opportunity.

-Draft 2024 Workforce Plans are now available for your feedback
+2024 Workforce Plans are now available

 Development of a national Workforce Plan for each of our key industries is central to our role as a Jobs and Skills Council, and critical to our goal of building a world class supply chain workforce.

-Each Plan sets out the workforce development challenges and opportunities facing the industry, and serves as a roadmap for the future by identifying what industry, the national skills system and governments need to do to build an agile, highly productive and resilient workforce.
+Each Plan sets out the workforce development challenges and opportunities facing the industry and serves as a roadmap for the future by identifying what industry, the national skills system and governments need to do to build an agile, highly productive and resilient workforce.

 Solving the Challenges Together